hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_fhir_service.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Healthcare Fhir Service.
-Changing this forces a new Healthcare Fhir Service to be created.
+* `name` - (Required) Specifies the name of the Healthcare FHIR Service.
+Changing this forces a new Healthcare FHIR Service to be created.

-* `workspace_id`  - (Required) Specifies the name of the Healthcare Workspace where the Healthcare Fhir Service should exist.
-Changing this forces a new Healthcare Fhir Service to be created.
+* `workspace_id`  - (Required) Specifies the name of the Healthcare Workspace where the Healthcare FHIR Service should exist.
+Changing this forces a new Healthcare FHIR Service to be created.

-* `location` - (Required) Specifies the Azure Region where the Healthcare Fhir Service should be created.
-Changing this forces a new Healthcare Fhir Service to be created.
+* `location` - (Required) Specifies the Azure Region where the Healthcare FHIR Service should be created.
+Changing this forces a new Healthcare FHIR Service to be created.

-* `kind` - (Required) Specifies the kind of the Healthcare Fhir Service.
+* `kind` - (Required) Specifies the kind of the Healthcare FHIR Service.
 Possible values are: `fhir-Stu3` and `fhir-R4`.
 Defaults to `fhir-R4`.
-Changing this forces a new Healthcare Fhir Service to be created.
+Changing this forces a new Healthcare FHIR Service to be created.

 * `identity` - (Optional) An `identity` block as defined below.